lilitha-mdlalana/lilitha-mdlalana/README.md

 ###  🔭 I’m currently working on ...
-- My uncles startup as their Junior Mobile Developer -Building and shipping a shopping app
+- My uncles startup as their Junior Mobile Developer
+- Building and shipping a shopping app

 #### More about me:
 - 😣 Currently learning Flutter and Firebase.